samyuktajayaram-stack/Technology-Design-Foundations/README.md

 <img width="636" height="853" alt="Screenshot 2025-11-01 at 1 13 09 PM" src="https://github.com/user-attachments/assets/54bde355-2cdd-4590-9ca3-8063ce961e5f" />

 At this point, Chris gave us two flat rubber pieces to try to use for the belt.
-Since we were slightluy worried about the fragility of the kerf cut wood, we decided to try this out.
+Since we were slightly worried about the fragility of the kerf cut wood, we decided to try this out.
 We sewed the two ends of the belt together and left enough slack for it to turn.
 This iteration was good, but due to the friction of the belt ut kept coming off of the spindle and gettimg stuck.
 We decided that kerf cut was best for the belt, but started to look into ways to make it more sturdy.
 We tried gaffers tape, but this was sort of pointless cause it removed the ability of the kerf cut to bend, and cuased it to immediately snap.
 Finally we just decided that we would go with the kerf cut, no changes needed.

 <img width="637" height="855" alt="Screenshot 2025-11-01 at 1 17 30 PM" src="https://github.com/user-attachments/assets/20cb9ed9-9a0f-49f1-aec3-620d292dca88" />